Peru Spring Break

 Full-day guided tour of the Sacred Valley and Ollantaytambo ruins along with a visit to a Planeterra weaving project in a local community.
 Shopping opportunities at a local market.

-Begin the three-day Lares Trek, or if you don't wish to hike, travel back to Cuzco for free time in this amazing city.
+Begin the two and half day Lares Trek, or if you don't wish to hike, travel back to Cuzco for free time in this amazing city.
+Please note, all meals are included in the price of the trip while on the trek.
+For non-trekkers only breakfast is included.

 Day 2 of the Lares Trek or for non-hikers, free time in Cuzco.